navi1995/toy-robot/README.md

 ### Commands
 Commands are NOT case sensitive.
 The Console will accept the following commands as valid:
-- PLACE X,Y,F where X and Y are coordinates on the table and F is a direction (NORTH,EAST,SOUTH,WEST)
+- PLACE X,Y,F where X and Y are coordinates on the table and F is a direction (NORTH, EAST, SOUTH, WEST)
 - MOVE: This will move the Robot one unit forward in whichever direction it was facing
 - LEFT: This will rotate the Robot 90 degrees to the left
 - RIGHT: This will rotate the Robot 90 degrees to the right